GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/api_functions/gpa_issessioncomplete.rst

     :header: "Return value", "Description"
     :widths: 35, 65

-    "GPA_STATUS_OK", "The session is complete and results are ready."
+    "kGpaStatusOk", "The session is complete and results are ready."
-    "GPA_STATUS_RESULT_NOT_READY", "The session is not yet ready."
+    "kGpaStatusErrorResultNotReady", "The session is not yet ready."
-    "GPA_STATUS_ERROR_NULL_POINTER", "The supplied ``sessionId`` parameter is NULL."
+    "kGpaStatusErrorNullPointer", "The supplied ``session_id`` parameter is NULL."
-    "GPA_STATUS_ERROR_SESSION_NOT_FOUND", "The supplied ``sessionId`` parameter was not recognized as a previously-created session identifier."
+    "kGpaStatusErrorSessionNotFound", "The supplied ``session_id`` parameter was not recognized as a previously-created session identifier."
-    "GPA_STATUS_ERROR_SESSION_NOT_STARTED", "The session has not been started."
+    "kGpaStatusErrorSessionNotStarted", "The session has not been started."
-    "GPA_STATUS_ERROR_SESSION_NOT_ENDED", "The session has not been ended.
-A session must have been ended with GPA_EndSession prior to retrieving results."
+    "kGpaStatusErrorSessionNotEnded", "The session has not been ended.
+A session must have been ended with GpaEndSession prior to retrieving results."
-    "GPA_STATUS_ERROR_EXCEPTION", "Exception occurred."
+    "kGpaStatusErrorException", "Exception occurred."